praetorian-inc/trudy/README.md

 3. Setup your host machine to use the virtual machine as its router.
 You should see connections being made in Trudy's console but not notice any traffic issues on the host.

 ###Coming soon
-* Come up with a way of handling TLS (trudy->destination) connections in the TCPPipe.
 * Provide a wrapper struct for the module functions.
 This wrapper can help provide connection dataflow information (e.g. source->dest, dest->source) among other things.
 * Instead of PrettyPrint, define serialize and deserialize.
 This could allow plug and play for other interfaces.
 * Implement a UDP pipe.

 ##Coming at some point
 * A GUI that can allow for manual intercept and modification.
+* On-the-fly TLS certificate generation.